LipePereira/coborff/README.md

 Most of the work is done, however you still need to configure some stuff:

 * You can reinstall the Facebook dependencies, I recommend using [Composer](https://getcomposer.org/doc/00-intro.md#locally) for that.
 I have included a version with it already installed, but that are many reasons you should install Composer and use it to install get any dependencies.
-* Configure yout Facebook api in 'application/config/facebook.php'
+* Configure your Facebook api in 'application/config/facebook.php'
-* Configure yout Rest Server in 'application/config/rest.php'
+* Configure your Rest Server in 'application/config/rest.php'
+* Configure your Encryption Key in 'application/config/config.php'

 ## CodeIgniter
 You probably know how to use this one, go to the Application folder and do your thang.